To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Task Allocation Planning

 \textbf{Human/Robot:} These two blocks represent the input provided by the human and robot and applied to the system.
 It's important to note that this is an asynchronous decision-making process, where the human and robot agents act and make decisions independently and at different times.

 \textbf{State estimator}: During the collaborative process, the robot evaluates the human's actions and infers their inclination towards leading or following.
 Furthermore, it is responsible for monitoring the human's performance and assessing their level of performance.
 These states, however, cannot be measured directly, and the robot needs to infer them through the history of the interaction.
-To do so, the state observer takes the history of the human's actions, the robot's beliefs and schedule, the human's internal states (e.g., speed and fatigue), and the tasks' states.
+To do so, the state observer takes the history of the human's actions, the robot's beliefs and schedule, and the task state.

-\textbf{Robot Planner:} The robot planner is responsible for providing the robot with a schedule based on the tasks and environment's states and the output of the state estimator block, belief about the human agent's preference and performance.
+\textbf{Robot Planner:} The robot planner is responsible for providing the robot with a schedule based on the task and environment state and the output of the state estimator block, belief about the human agent's preference and performance.
 The robot planner consists of two phases: task selection and task scheduling.
 In each decision step, when necessary, the robot performs task selection and subsequently performs task scheduling to determine its following action.